sampreet-chawla/portfolio-GA-project1/project-worksheet.md

 - [Coolers.co](https://coolors.co/) For Color Scheme
 - [onlinepngtools](https://onlinepngtools.com/create-transparent-png) - For transparent logo
 - [Cloudinary](https://cloudinary.com/) - Cloud store for images

+## Portfolio Samples Referenced

+- [lianapenn.com](https://www.lianapenn.com/) - Like the particles animation on the home page, and the fixed Go-to-Top button.
+- [sebkay.com](http://sebkay.com/) - Admire the page divide patterns, matte finish, and inclusion of testimonials (after every project).
+Maybe I can have a separate section for testimonials alone.

 ## Code Snippet